Select Page

 Point 2

-Time spent choral reading the poem each week has a positive cumulative effect on student reading skills.
+Time spent choral reading the poem each day for a week has a positive cumulative effect on student reading skills.

 Points 3 and 4

 Students love to share their drawings with each other in small groups and then whole group under the document camera making them large on the big screen.
-It’s so exciting to see your work on the big screen.
-The teacher guides the conversation so it is purposeful: to develop reflective thinking, to support the support student drawings with textual evidence, to grow schema about words in general and specifically.
+It’s so exciting for them to see their work on the big screen.
+The teacher guides the conversation so it is purposeful: to develop reflective thinking, to support student drawings with textual evidence, to grow schema about words in general and specifically.

 Point 5

 My picture from Day One with word labels added on Day Two.
 We focus on words used in the poem during our labeling.
-Also, you can add words that can be inferred from the poem.
-For example, the word “clock” inferred from the words “The best part of the day.”
+Also, words that can be inferred from the poem can be added.
+For example, the word “clock” could be inferred from the words “The best part of the day.”

 BestPart#1